nhoizey/flickrSuggest/readme.markdown

 * [Flickr_API](http://code.iamcal.com/php/flickr/readme.htm)
 * XML_Tree

+The tables must be created in the database with the "flickrsuggest.sql" script.

 After install, you need to copy "inc/config-sample.inc.php" to "inc/config.inc.php" and edit it with your info.

 ## Credits